hamc17/harmony-kodi-mapping-example/README.md

 # Remote Mapping for Harmony Elite Remote Control with Kodi

-The Harmony Elite Remote Control can be connected with Kodi for navigation.
+The Harmony Elite Remote Control can be connected to Kodi for navigation.

 This guide is for Kodi running on top of Raspbian.